Mental Health Treatment for TBIs in Teens and Adults

 If you or a loved one are struggling with TBI-related mental health struggles, Charlie Health is here to help.

-Our treatment programs, including our virtual Intensive Outpatient Program (IOP), offer more than once-weekly therapy for young people with complex mental health needs and their families—including clients with traumatic brain injuries.
+Our treatment programs, including our virtual Intensive Outpatient Program (IOP), offer more than once-weekly therapy for people with complex mental health needs and their families—including clients with traumatic brain injuries.

 Charlie Health’s expert clinicians use evidence-based therapies in group sessions, individual therapy, and family therapy to ensure holistic, long-term healing.
 Managing TBIs can be challenging, but remember: you are not alone, help is available.
 Fill out our short form to get started today.